 Bringing the story up to date, our last significant change was separating our farm and equine from the companion animals in January 2017.
 This was done for the benefit of all our clients and patients as we are now able to offer a more focused clinical service with greater continuity of veterinary surgeons.
-This is particularly noticeable in our Totnes surgery where we are in the final phase of seeking accreditation as an RCVS Veterinary Hospital.
+This is particularly noticeable in our Totnes surgery where we received RCVS Small Animal Veterinary Hospital accreditation in 2018.

 As a trusted and respected local veterinary practice we provide veterinary care for several local animal charities.
 We support these charities by offering discounted rates to them as we believe these charities provide a valuable local service rehoming hundreds of unwanted and neglected animals every year.